wetw0rk/Sickle/CONTRIBUTING.md

 # Creating a Pull Request (Generic Rules)

-Depending on what the reason is for your pull request I ask you follow the guidlines below:
+Depending on what the reason is for your pull request I ask you follow the guidelines below:

 - If you are extended the core framework (say a header file) ensure that you match the structure layout to that of C code.
 I will be manually checking this so be patient when you submit a PR.